sleepycat/building-for-automation/README.md

-# Containers
+# Building for automation

-This is a presentations on container fundamentals.
+This is a presentations on how to build systems that enable further automation.

+It is visible online at [sleepycat.github.io/building-for-automation](https://sleepycat.github.io/building-for-automation)